 “Being 30 minutes or 60 minutes away, that’s too far when you’ve got a child who’s critically ill,” Beauvais says.
 “What the Ronald McDonald House allows and gives to families is the ability not to worry about things you don’t have to worry about when you have a sick kid.”

 That important work done by Ronald McDonald House Charities, Upper Midwest (RMHC) attracted the support of RBC Wealth Management.
 When the firm sponsored a race called the Minnesota Half Marathon in 2014, it used the opportunity to enhance its relationship with RMHC that was already built on employee volunteerism and financial support.
 RBC named RMHC the charitable partner of the race, with a portion of all race proceeds going to the organization, in addition to an individual and team fundraising element.

 Through that support, RBC Race for the Kids-Twin Cities is helping ensure that kids like Mearon Beauvais and their families receive the support they need.

-The St. Paul race on August 4 is just one of 15 races around the world sponsored by RBC that support children’s causes.
+The St. Paul race on Aug.
+3 is just one of 17 races around the world sponsored by RBC that support children’s causes.
 The first RBC Race for the Kids took place in New York City in 2009, and quickly expanded to become a global fundraising initiative.
 Internationally, races will also take place in Calgary, Luxembourg, Kuala Lumpur, Hong Kong, Toronto and more.